- Home

 What is a bushel?

-A bushel is a unit of dry volume historically used in agriculture for grains, fruit and similar commodities.
-Because there are different regional definitions (US vs UK), having a converter that specifies the standard is essential.
+A bushel is a unit of dry volume historically used in agriculture for grains, fruit, and similar commodities.
+Because there are different regional definitions (US versus UK/Imperial), having a converter that clearly states the standard is essential before sharing data.

 When to use this tool

-- Converting USDA crop data from bushels to liters / m³
+- Converting USDA crop data from bushels to liters or cubic meters.

-- Preparing educational material that requires both US and SI units
+- Preparing educational material that requires both US customary and SI units.

 FAQ